-4. RESULT
+4.1.RESULT

-To identify the knowledge & practice of vaccination program in Alia madrasah and know the Government & Non-Government organizational programs and its implementation status of vaccination & also identify the status of dental & eye glass checkup in this madrasah.
+A study on knowledge & practice of vaccination program in Alia madrasah and know the Govt. & Non-Govt. organizational programs and its implementation status of vaccination in this madrasah.

-I have collected information for the survey from the principal/leaders of the Alia madrasah.
+Information was collected for the survey from the principal/leaders of the Alia madrasah.
 Data were collected through structured questionnaires and present them in a percentage.
 I have found that among 24 (69%) madrasahs have taken vaccine & 11(31%) madrasahs have not taken vaccine.
-Government has given vaccine in 19 (79%) madrasah and Non-Government organizations have given vaccine in 5 (21%) madrasahs among 24 vaccinated madrasahs.
-I have summarized the finding of my questionnaires and found that vaccination programme has implemented in madrasahs but the number must be increased with the help of Government or Non-Government organization.
-I strongly believe that this study will provide valuable information for Government and non Government organization to expand their programme in near future.
+Government has given vaccine in 19 (79%) madrasah and Non-Govt. organizations have given vaccine in 5 (21%) madrasahs among 24 vaccinated madrasahs.
+I have summarized the finding of my questionnaires and found that vaccination programme has implemented in madrasahs but the number must be increased with the help of Govt. or Non-Govt. organization.
+I strongly believe that this study will provide valuable information for govt. and non govt. organization to expand their program in near future.